Release a Game on Web platform

 Build and preview

 Click the Build button, then a progress bar will appear on the top of the panel.
-When the progress bar reaches 100%, the construction is finished.
+When the progress bar reaches 100%, the build is finished.

 Next, you can click the Play button to open the built game version in the browser for preview and test.

 A preview of the Web Desktop mode is shown above.
 You can see that the resolution of the game image is fixed and the game image doesn't fully cover the browser window.

 The desktop browsers tested during the Cocos Creator development process include: Chrome, Firefox, IE11.
 Other browsers as long as the kernel version is high enough to work properly, for some browsers do not open IE6 compatibility mode.

 Browsers tested on mobile devices include: Safari(iOS), Chrome, QQ browser, UC browser, Baidu browser, WeChat built-in Webview.

 You can use